e-mny/hugo_portfolio/content/projects/mammogram_classification/index.md

 ---

-## Chapter 6: The Resolution – The Final Outcome
+## The Resolution – The Final Outcome

 This is the chapter where the project comes to life.